ejconlon/ltlspec/docs/Milestone1.md

 In all examples we define either a type of messages observed to be exchanged between actors or a type of actions or events that may include exchanged messages.
 We then define a unique state type that will be used in the quantification of data varables and evaluation of atomic propositions in the domain's Bridge for its Theory.
 Depending on the complexity of the theory, we can define a world for the theory as the most recently seen action (message/event), pairs of `(action, new state)`, or triples of `(old state, action, new state)` With a simple update function from `action -> state -> state` we can scan lists of actions to lists of aforementioned triples (see `SAS` and `scanSAS` [here](https://github.com/ejconlon/ltlspec/blob/master/src/Ltlspec.hs)).

+In place of delivering the "textual" theory for each domain, we believe we have delivered something better, which is that we've already encoded each theory as values of a `Theory` datatype in Haskell.
+We did this because we found it useful to have some machine-checked structure enforced in our encoding.
+This was work promised in Milestone 3 that is ready for this Milestone.
+We anticipate formatting portions of these theories textually for our final report, since they're easier to read and understand that way.

 ### Ping example

 This example consists of actors sending "ping" messages to each other, expecting "pong" responses.
 The theory states that eventually all pings get pongs.

 The system is modeled [here](https://github.com/ejconlon/ltlspec/blob/master/src/Ltlspec/Models/Ping.hs).
-The theory for this system is `pingTheory` and a generated trace can be found in `pingMessagesOk`.
+The theory for this system is `pingTheory` and a synthetic manual trace can be found in `pingMessagesOk`.

 ### Chat system